-While I was writing this Sun Basket review I realized again that meal planning has never been my strong point, and I believe there’s a couple of “us” out there.
+While I was writing the Sun Basket reviews I realized again that meal planning has never been my strong point, and I believe there are a couple of “us” out there.
 But I do love cooking, and when I get time, I’ll prepare a fresh 2-hour meal without any difficulties.

 - What Is Sun Basket?